EmpressEducation/empress-educators/docs/style/general-principals/writing-inclusive-documentation.md

 -   Avoid being too culturally specific to the US.
 Be mindful when referring to specific holidays, cultural practices, sports, figures of speech, etc. Being sensitive here also supports [writing for a global audience](https://developers.google.com/style/translation.html#culturally-specific).
 -   Take care to [choose a diverse set of names](https://developers.google.com/style/examples.html#names) to help examples reflect the real world diversity of our audience.

-Except as otherwise noted, the content of this page is licensed under the [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/), and code samples are licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
-For details, see our [Site Policies](https://developers.google.com/terms/site-policies).
-Java is a registered trademark of Oracle and/or its affiliates.

-Last updated September 24, 2018.